Georgia Democrat Jon Ossoff’s CCP-Linked Payment Explanation Evolves After Ethics Complaint

 “Jon Ossoff’s shifting explanations for his relationship to the Chinese communist government raise even more questions for the scandal-plagued candidate,” Perdue spokesman John Burke said, adding that “Ossoff must provide evidence of exactly how much money he and his company received from PCCW.
 If the amount is actually under the $5,000 threshold, this should be easy for him to do.”

-Ossoff’s filings show the Georgia Democrat also omitted a handful of other payments from his May statement, including from the Qatar-based Al Jazeera Media Group.
-Presumably, the other payments that were omitted were over $5,000, per the filing requirement, but Ossoff’s recent claim about the amount of the PCCW payment being $1,000 indicates this may not be the case.
+Ossoff’s filings show the Georgia Democrat also omitted a handful of other payments from his May statement, including one from the Qatar-based Al Jazeera Media Network.
+Presumably, the other payments that were omitted were over $5,000, per the filing instruction, but Ossoff’s recent claim about the amount of the PCCW payment being $1,000 indicates this may not be the case.

 Write to Ashley Oliver at aoliver@breitbart.com.